gihonglee/gihonglee/README.md

 - ⚡ Fun fact: My goal this year is to make 300 streak!
 - 🌱 Project 2022:

-   June :
+   June : Algorithm that convert from Sound to Image

-   May : NYSE Stock Time Series Analysis (...ing)
+   May : NYSE Stock Time Series Analysis

    Apr : MLB Data Analysis